 - On November 2018, National Institute of Statistics, Geography and Informatics (INEGI) published the required openings on the 2018 progress report DGI-2, which included the assets AN1121 Buildings other than dwellings, AN1122 Other structures and AN11 Fixed Assets. - On the same date, a wider sectoral disaggregation was added to the publishing scheme, for financial assets (AF1, AF2, AF3, AF4, AF5, AF6, and AF8), for which currently they are presented by institutional subsector and for the case of asset AF6 the openings are included to the second digit (AF.61, AF.62 AF.6M, AF.63, AF.64 Y AF.65).
 Regarding SDMX table T720, in December 2018 a change in classification from confidential to free was sent.
 However, in December 2020 a new delivery was made for SDMX annual tables, updated to 2019 and corresponding to INEGI's published data in November 2020.
 In this delivery, it can be verified that the qualification requirement has been solved, except for consolidated data and quarterly data. - Progress has been made in the following areas: - Rec.
-II.7: Currently working on the calculation of quarterly data on stocks of debt securities issues at market value (table 1.2), Net transactions at market value (table 1.3), debt securities holdings by sector at market value (table 2.1), as well as net transactions (table 2.2), in order to have all four tables ready (with data as of Q2 2021) by the beginning of December 2021.
-It is worth noting that quarterly data on stocks of debt securities issues at nominal value have already been published, and the BIS has successfully received the data from Q4 2018 to Q2 2020. - Rec.
+II.7: Currently working on the calculation of quarterly data on stocks of debt securities issues at market value (table 1.2), Net transactions at market value (table 1.3), debt securities holdings by sector at market value (table 2.1), as well as net transactions (table 2.2).
+All four tables have been reported with information for Q2 2021, Q3 2021 and Q4 2021.
+It is worth noting that quarterly data on stocks of debt securities issues at nominal value have already been published, and the BIS has successfully received the data from Q4 2018 to Q4 2021. - Rec.
 II.8: On September 2, 2020, INEGI published results for the Quarterly Accounts by Institutional Sector, series Q1 2008-Q1 2020.
-A week later tables SDMX 7II and 7HH were sent, to the OECD on December 7, for which from now on, they will be sent to the OECD every quarter, after the publishing date, as defined in the National Interest Information Calendar. - The publication scheme is divided in two big blocks, which include a disaggregation of information that will allow users to make all kinds of analysis: Series by institutional sector (institutional accounts of the economy by sector, assets current and accumulation accounts, balances, detailed cash flow and database scheme) and G20 standard (non-financial transactions, financial flows, financial stocks, inter-sectoral flows relation whom to whom and inter-sectoral stocks relation whom to whom). - Rec.
-II.9: Mexico has actively engaged in the work of the EG-DNA, INEGI has shared biennial information for the years 2008-2018, which is available in www.oecd.org/sdd/na/household-distributional-results-in-line-with-national-accountsexperimental-statistics.htm.
+A week later tables SDMX 7II and 7HH were sent, to the OECD on December 7, for which from now on, they will be sent to the OECD every quarter, after the publishing date, as defined in the National Interest Information Calendar. - The publication scheme is divided in two big blocks, which include a disaggregation of information that will allow users to make all kinds of analysis: Series by institutional sector (institutional accounts of the economy by sector, assets current and accumulation accounts, balances, detailed cash flow and database scheme) and G20 standard (non-financial transactions, financial flows, financial stocks, intersectoral flows relation whom to whom and inter-sectoral stocks relation whom to whom). - Rec.
+II.9: Mexico has actively engaged in the work of the EG-DNA, INEGI has shared biennial information for the years 2008-2018, which is available in www.oecd.org/sdd/na/household-distributional-results-in-line-with-nationalaccounts-experimental-statistics.htm.

 - Rec.
-II.10: Intermediate target 2: Banco de México currently has enough information to obtain a minimum currency composition for most items in the financial account.
-Work on those calculations is under way and are expected to be released in Q2 2022. - Rec.
+II.10: Intermediate target 2: The target has been met.
+In December 2021 Banco de México submitted to the IMF the currency breakdown for IIP.
+Banco de México also reported an update in March 2022. - Rec.
 II.11: Target Fully implemented the agreed IBS enhancements for LBS Stage I. Progress has been achieved in implementing most of the changes for Stage II of the IBS.
 We have incorporated information of all the financial instruments requested in both reports (LBS and CBS).
-Mexico is developing the necessary processes for the classification needed as part of the data structure definition, as a first step to obtaining the SDMX code.
+Mexico is undergoing final revisions to the statistical information as a step to obtain the SDMX code.